Skip to content

 INTERNAL PARTYIt is the calling party.

-EXTERNAL PARTYIt is the called party.
+EXTERNAL PARTYIt is the Called Party.

 INIndicates that it is an inbound call for the number displayed in the Dialing Number column in that specific call leg of the call.